sensu/sensu-docs/content/sensu-go/5.20/reference/rbac.md

 For example, the following command creates a global event reader role that can read only events across all namespaces within Sensu.

 {{< highlight shell >}}
-sensuctl cluster-role create global-event-reader --verbs='get,list' --resource='events'
+sensuctl cluster-role create global-event-reader --verb='get,list' --resource='events'
 {{< /highlight >}}

 #### Delete roles and cluster roles